What does Althea mean?

 How popular is Althea?

-Displayed below is the birth name popularity of Althea for girls.
-Althea reached its highest position of #404 in the U.S. during 1910-1919, but is not found in the list at the moment.
-(Top 1000 Baby Names Statistics, 2014)
+Displayed below is the birth name history of Althea for girls.
+Althea reached its highest position of #404 in the U.S. in the 1910s, but is not found in the list at the moment.
+(Top Baby Names, 2014)